Employee appreciation day is March 5, but we want to make sure your employees feel appreciated year-round. Here are our tips.

-Only 43.5 percent of workers are satisfied with their health plans, and 43 percent are satisfied with wages.
+Only 43.5% of workers are satisfied with their health plans, and 43% are satisfied with wages.
 There was also substantial dissatisfaction with opportunities for flexible time, family leave, communication, career growth, and performance reviews.
-Only 37 percent of employees reported satisfaction with recognition for a job well done, and 32.6 percent said they were satisfied with the educational and job training programs available to them.
+Only 37% of employees reported satisfaction with recognition for a job well done, and 32.6% said they were satisfied with the educational and job training programs available to them.

 But the biggest factor that drives employee satisfaction (or lack thereof)?
 Culture.
 A positive company culture makes employees feel appreciated, motivated, and engaged.
 Companies who do a great job recognizing employee contributions have higher employee satisfaction and lower turnover rates.